The COVID-19 outbreak a direct and lasting impact.

-IRS issues guidance on President Trump’s executive order, deferring payroll taxes.
+IRS issues guidance on President Trump’s executive memorandum, deferring payroll taxes.
 Beginning September 1 and ending December 31, 2020.

-President Trump issued an executive order deferring payroll taxes.
+President Trump issued an executive memorandum deferring payroll taxes.
 Beginning September 1 and ending December 31, 2020, certain federal employee withholding taxes will be deferred.
+Read full article

 The new initiative, open to Michigan companies with fewer than 250 employees, provides up to $10,000 for improvements made to help reduce the spread of COVID-19 during the pandemic.
 Friday, August 7 is the deadline to apply for the Michigan COVID-19 Safety Grant Program.